chadmcrowell/CKA-Exercises/README.md

 The format of the exam is entirely in a hands-on, command-line environment.
 You can take the exam at home or in a testing center, and you must complete the exam in 180 minutes.
 Register for the exam [here](https://www.cncf.io/certification/cka/).
 The cost is US $375.00.

-As of December 2021, over 32,000 people have taken the CKA exam since it's introduction in 2017!
+As of December 2021, over 32,000 people have taken the CKA exam since its introduction in 2017!

 During the exam, you will have access to six different clusters (below) in the following configurations: